 One of the most common missteps is focusing on the year as a central message.
 The vast majority of your target audiences don’t care that you’ve turned 75 or 100 or 350.
 It’s what you did to get to where you are today that matters.
 Stories drawn from the past help enunciate key messages for today and tomorrow.
 The NFL’s “100-Year Game” didn’t focus on the fact that the League is turning 100.
 It focused on the iconic players who shaped its first century.
 Notably, the message prominently included women because of their participation in the game today and their importance to its future.

 The NFL also celebrated the fans as part of a broad-based “fantennial” that carried through to a variety of local team tactics.

 While anniversaries are planned by a team at headquarters, it’s important to engage the entire enterprise and create tools for customization and reach.
-Jack Daniel’s, another presenter at the Anniversary Marketing Summit, nailed this best practice with its 150th campaign.
+Jack Daniel’s, a presenter at the 2018 Anniversary Marketing Summit, nailed this best practice with its 150th campaign.
 A toolkit that provided guidelines and opportunities for customization helped the brand implement the campaign in 57 markets around the world.

 A successful anniversary depends on a team with clear roles and responsibilities.
-It’s an enterprise-wide initiative that’s going to have the attention of the highest levels of the organization and require involvement from a lot of people in different roles and locations.
-Having a clear operating model—especially for global companies and brands like Cargill and Jack Daniel’s—is vital to delivering the scale and results that you’re looking for.
+It’s an enterprise-wide initiative that’s going to have the attention of the highest levels of the organization and requires involvement from a lot of people in different roles and locations.
+Having a clear operating model—especially for global companies and brands like Intel and Jack Daniel’s—is vital to delivering the scale and results that you’re looking for.

 Follow these five tips, and you’ll have a strong foundation to make the most of your milestone.
 Then the real work begins, because like any campaign, execution is where the rubber meets the road.